 How many followers do you need to go live on TikTok?

 To go live on TikTok, you need to have at least 1,000 followers.
-This is an added security feature by the app to ensure that users are sharing content their audiences are interested in.
+This is an added security feature by the app to ensure that users share content their audiences are interested in.

 Why can't I go live on TikTok?